peranakanfrancis/mary/content/en/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Church of Holy Name of Mary is where anyone can be transformed by the story of Jesus.
+bio: Church of The Holy Name of Mary is where anyone can be transformed by the story of Jesus.
 Come worship Jesus with us, you may come in as a stranger but you'll leave as family.

 # Should the user's education and interests be displayed?
 display_education: false